strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 Implement security to establish a secure connection using authentication and authorization mechanisms when connecting to the Kafka cluster.
 For example, you can set up TLS authentication for external clients in your Strimzi environment and add the TLS certificates to your client configuration.

+You can use configuration providers to load configuration, including secrets, from external sources.
+For more information see the [Strimzi documentation](https://strimzi.io/docs/operators/latest/deploying#assembly-loading-config-with-providers-str).

 > Configure the security protocol used by your client application to match the protocol configured on a Kafka broker listener.

 **Improving data durability**

-Specify `acks=all` in your producer configuration so that all in-sync topic replicas acknowledge successful message delivery.
+Specify `acks=all` (default) in your producer configuration so that all in-sync topic replicas acknowledge successful message delivery.
 Or configure `transaction` properties in your brokers and producer client application to ensure that messages are processed in a single transaction.

 **Boosting performance**